Acknowledgments

 Sam Meyer expresses his theory that the miracles of Fatima were perpetrated by Cardinal Cerejeira and Prime Minister Salazar to leverage the fear of their Catholic audiences and cow them into compliance.
 Sam claims this deception constitutes a hoax against Portugal's people.

-Fatima Events promoted during late 1930s
+Fatima events promoted during late 1930s

 • Our Lady appeared at Fatima in 1917